kellan/laughingmeme/_posts/asides/2006-10-10-rentometer-compare-rents-on-a-map-to-see-if-youre-paying-too-much-or-getting-a-deal.md

 ---
 id: 3497
-title: 'Rentometer &#8211; compare rents on a map to see if you&#8217;re paying too much or getting a deal.'
+title: 'Rentometer – compare rents on a map to see if youre paying too much or getting a deal.'
 date: '2006-10-10T12:39:00+00:00'
 author: Kellan
 layout: post